chongchonghe/astrocalculator/README.md

 <img src="https://user-images.githubusercontent.com/24463821/87982584-0295ae80-caa5-11ea-9319-2da2b9ef2ea9.gif" width="500">

-## How to install and keep it up to date?
+## How to install and upgrade?

 To try it out, simply clone this repository or download a zip file and run the python script with `python acap`.

-Alternatively, to install ACAP as a software, clone this repository, cd into it, and install it via pip:
+Alternatively, **to install ACAP** as a software, clone this repository, cd into it, and install it via pip:

 ```
 git clone https://github.com/chongchonghe/acap.git